manos-stg/manos-stg/README.md

 # Welcome to My GitHub Profile!

 Hi there!
-I'm [Your Name], a passionate programmer and enthusiastic learner.
+I'm Manos Stg, a passionate programmer and enthusiastic learner.
 I'm excited to be a part of the GitHub community, where I can share my ideas, collaborate with others, and explore amazing projects.

 ## About Me